analiayogi/SGA_AGA/README.md

 ## Repository structure

-- "UCMSC": Includes RNA-seq raw counts matrix from hUCMSCs (six twin pairs), the Ensemble ID to HGNC symbol mapping used for the conversion, and the R pipeline (differential expression, GSEA, leading-edge analysis, and plots shown in figure 2)
+- "UCMSC": Includes RNA-seq raw counts matrix from hUCMSCs (six twin pairs), the Ensembl ID to HGNC symbol mapping used for the conversion, and the R pipeline (differential expression, GSEA, leading-edge analysis, and plots shown in figure 2)

 - "adipogenic_culture": Includes the RNA-seq raw count matrix collected from hUCMSC after 21 days of adipogenic differentiation (five twin pairs).
-The Ensemble ID to HGNC symbol mapping used for the conversion, and the R pipeline used for the analysis (differential expression, GSEA, and leading edge analysis) and plots shown in Figure 3B-E and Figure 4, are included.
+The Ensembl ID to HGNC symbol mapping used for the conversion, and the R pipeline used for the analysis (differential expression, GSEA, and leading edge analysis) and plots shown in Figure 3B-E and Figure 4, are included.

 ## Sample naming